 As we have spoken about decontamination of the crude distillation unit we have discussed tank cleaning operations, how to address troublesome desalters and general degassing issues.
 Throughout these talks, there has been a common theme in the background.
 And, what is that?
-More often than not, the refiner is plagued with fouling from heavy organic deposits, like waxes and asphaltenes and decontaminating asphaltenes becomes critical to the operation.
+Often, the refiner is plagued with fouling from heavy organic deposits, like waxes and asphaltenes and decontaminating asphaltenes becomes critical to the operation.
 Why is this so?

 A crude oil, at atmospheric pressure and ambient temperature, has three main constituents: